iviviano/Algorithms/Grading/HW2.md

 TOTAL:              /100
 ```

-Great comments, it's especially helpful to have descriptions of your helper functions.
-For future assignments, you should use a `let` form to define helpers if they are only used for a single procedure.
+Great comments, it's especially helpful to have descriptions of your helper functions :) For future assignments, you should use a `let` form to define helpers if they are only used for a single procedure.

 Leah and Henry: